-Larson Capital Management, LLC ("LCM," "we" or "us"), based in Chesterfield, Missouri, is a real estate private equity firm focused on commercial office and industrial properties.
-We are primarily owned by Larson Financial Holdings, LLC ("LFH") which is majority owned by Paul Douglas Larson, who is the founder and president.
+Larson Capital Management, LLC ("LCM," "we" or "us"), based in Chesterfield, Missouri, is a real estate focused private equity firm.
+We are primarily owned by Larson Financial Holdings, LLC ("LFH") which is majority owned by Paul Douglas Larson.

 Private Investment Funds